 Company Rohinni have created the thinnest sheet of light called lightpaper.

-Lightpaper is made by mixing ink and tiny LEDs together and printing them with a 3D printer in a conductive layer which is then sealed between another two layers.
-When a current runs through the sheet the LEDs light up.
+Lightpaper is made by mixing ink and tiny LED light bulbs together and printing them with a 3D printer in a conductive layer which is then sealed between another two layers.
+When a current runs through the sheet the LED light bulbs light up.

 Lightpaper is due to be released later in 2015.